A world-class institute of changemakers in the deaf and signing community.

 6. I keep hearing people at Gallaudet say I am "mainstreamed."
 What does that mean?
 Saying you were "mainstreamed" or come from a "mainstream" program means you attended a school with hearing peers, rather than a school serving only deaf or hard of hearing students.
 Mainstream programs vary widely, from smaller classrooms containing deaf or hard of hearing peers found within public or private schools to a single deaf or hard of hearing student attending his or her local high school - either with or without interpreters and other support services.

 7. How quickly will I learn to sign?
 That depends.
-Some students pick it up quickly, and other finds it necessary to spend more time studying and practicing with friends.
+Some students pick it up quickly, and others find it necessary to spend more time studying and practicing with friends.
 Like any other language, there are other factors involved in the speed of acquisition.
-For example, your level of immersion, peers' language choice, comfort level and motivation will all likely play a part in how smoothly your transition progresses.
+For example, your level of immersion, peers' language choice, comfort level, and motivation will all likely play a part in how smoothly your transition progresses.

 8. When will I meet my peer mentor?
-First year students are to be paired with a peer mentor in GSR 101: First Year Seminar course.
+First-year students will be paired with a peer mentor in GSR 101: First-Year Seminar course.
 Students who participate in JumpStart programs are automatically enrolled in the Peer Mentorship program.

 Gallaudet University is a federally chartered private and premier university for the deaf and hard of hearing since 1864.

 Copyright © 2021 Gallaudet University.
 All rights reserved.